 No person shall be excluded from participation in, denied the benefits of, or be subject to discrimination under any program or activity sponsored or conducted by The University of Texas, on any basis prohibited by applicable law, including, but not limited to, race, color, national origin, religion, sex or handicap.

 Credentials of most successful College of Pharmacy graduate school applicants exceed the minimum University requirements listed below.
 Admission is highly competitive and not all qualified applicants are admitted.
 Minimum application requirements include:

 |International Student Information

 Many of our successful international applicants have an M.S. degree and publications in biochemistry, chemistry, molecular biology, chemical engineering, pharmacology, pharmacokinetics, pharmaceutics or another relevant science.
-Successful international applicants to the Division of Pharmacy Administration often have an M.S. degree in Pharmacy Administration.
-The Divisions of Pharmacy Practice and Pharmacotherapy admit only U.S. licensed Pharm.D.s for a combined M.S./residency program.
+Successful international applicants to the Division of Health Outcomes and Pharmacy Practice often have an M.S. degree in Pharmacy Administration.
 An applicant's file cannot be considered until all application materials have been received.